Exit Step: Prevent Future Workflow Runs

 • Terminated or failed runs - Contacts whose runs were stopped manually or failed because of an error are not excluded.

-• Workflow paths without an Exit Step — If the workflow finishes without an Exit Step, no permanent block is created.
+• Workflow paths without an Exit Step - If the workflow finishes without an Exit Step, no permanent automatic-trigger block is created.

 When to Use an Exit Step